UU-Human-Evolution/1MB438/Lab_7.md

-# REPORT
+### REPORT

-Submit a file with the answers to all the questions and the *.iqtree* file for the CytB run.
+You will need to answer all the questions in the Studium assignment and upload the *.iqtree* file for the CytB run.